Blackball Pool Rules !

 Other countries in which it gained rapid acceptance were Ireland, France, South Africa and Australia.

-Reflecting its American origin, when first introduced to the United Kingdom pool was played with solid-coloured balls numbered 1 to 7 and striped balls numbered 9 to 15, of the kind shown below.
+Reflecting its American origin, when first introduced pool was played with solid-coloured balls numbered 1 to 7 and striped balls numbered 9 to 15, of the kind shown here.

 Blackball Equipment